LIGMATV/Bukumark/README.md

 ![img](img/2_v3.png)

 ### 🗎 Import/Export NEEDED
 You not want your bookmarks gone yeah?
-So PLEASE EXPORT.
+So PLEASE EXPORT!
 ![img](img/3_v3.png)

 # ❇ More features